tail-unica/ai-literacy-primary-ed/README.md

 - [Post-Test Questionnaire](https://docs.google.com/document/d/11Rqs6F8gaqk-_sZWZVhZczyOlLJkjIaB/edit)

 ## 🔒 Confidentiality Notice
-The materials in this repository are shared for the purpose of peer review and academic evaluation related to the **AIED 2025** submission.
+The materials are shared for the purpose of peer review related to the **AIED 2025** submission.
 Please do not distribute, copy, or use these materials for purposes other than reviewing the associated paper.
 Unauthorized use or sharing is strictly prohibited.